opentext-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 IndigoVision | `rtsp://<IP>/`
 Pelco | `rtsp://<IP>/stream1`

-> If you cannot find a manual for your camera, or your manual does not include RTSP connection details (which is not uncommon), there are a number of websites that aggregate camera connection details.
+> TIP: If you cannot find a manual for your camera, or your manual does not include RTSP connection details (which is not uncommon), there are a number of websites that aggregate camera connection details.
 I have found this one to be useful: <https://community.geniusvision.net/platform/cprndr/manurtsplist>.

 As with the Bosch connection example above, some cameras also expose configuration parameters in the URL.Most cameras will need to be configured via an embedded web configuration UI, similar to what you have on your internet router at home.
 This UI will be accessible at `http://IP:80/`, where `IP` is again the IP address (or hostname) of the camera.